Zombi3h3art/zombi3H3art/README.md

 # zombi3H3art

 👋 Hello,
+I have a passion for exploring automation, analytics, and system design and building tools that solve real problems and align with eternal truth.
 🧠 Technologist | 📊 Data Science Student | ✝️ Truth-Seeker  | 📚 Python Projects
-Welcome to my GitHub!
-I have a passion for exploring automation, analytics, and system design and building tools that solve real problems and align with eternal truth.

 ⚙️ What I’m Working On....

 🧮 Smart Long-Buy Radar (SLBR): A finance platform for investing in stock buys.
 Streamlit dashboard.